 In order to identify your respondents with a web survey, you will need to pass visitor attributes to capture IDs to Survicate via the tracking code.

 You can pass more attributes from your app to use it as an identifier, and to filter your survey responses.
 These attributes will also appear on your results export.
 Read more about passing visitor attributes to Survicate from your website or in-product.

 📱 If you are distributing your surveys on your mobile (Android/iOS) application:

-In order to identify your app users, you will need to pass user traits from your app to Survicate.
+In order to identify your app users, you will need to pass user traits from your app to Survicate: IOS, Android, and React Native.
 Once you've passed these traits, you'll be able to see these traits in your survey answers and export.
 You'll be able to also filter based on these traits.

 Check out our video for a quick summary